matt4499/mHermitCraftPlugin/README.md

 This is a Minecraft 1.16.1 plugin for Spigot/Paper/Bukkit with heavily commented code incase you're a learner.

-It currently has three features:
+It currently has a couple features:

 ## One Player Sleep